Skip to content

 • Conversion rates

-You can add details about meta titles, and meta descriptions or target keywords in your headlines, subheadings and in image alt tags.
+You can add details about meta titles, meta descriptions, or target keywords in your headlines, subheadings, and image alt tags.

 Social media posts are also relevant.